mathigon/tropicsu/lessons/simple-harmonic-motion/content.md

 * learn about Simple Harmonic Motion (SHM) and Simple Harmonic Oscillators
 * demonstrate SHM in the laboratory
-* explain how Archimedes' principle (buoyancy of objects in fluids) can cause parcels of air/water to oscillate in the atmosphere/ocean with the BruntñV‰is‰l‰ frequency
+* explain how Archimedes' principle (buoyancy of objects in fluids) can cause parcels of air/water to oscillate in the atmosphere/ocean with the Brunt-V√§is√§l√§  frequency
-* how the BruntñV‰is‰l‰ frequencycan be used to predict cloud formation and thunderstorms
+* how the Brunt-V√§is√§l√§  frequency can be used to predict cloud formation and thunderstorms

 ---